eshimab/eshimab.github.io/corefile.md

 # Go there
 cd ${dircore}
 ```

-Tips:
+### Tips: python3 venv

 1. Notice that the variable is wrapped in "" because the command input should be a string
 2. CB: By using the -m (there is no long-form version) flag followed by the module name (venv), you are instructing the Python interpreter to execute the venv module's script functionality.
 This allows you to create a virtual environment using the python3 -m venv command, without explicitly running a separate Python script or invoking a specific Python file.

+## Configure python3 `venv` with `pip`

 Now we are working in the python3 environment where lines should be preceded by `(mdocs) hostname:scidev username$`
 ```python